tjweldon/p5-js-template/README.md

 # P5 Project Template
 This is a project template to act as a starting point for any future p5 projects.
-It's designed to be lightweight so as to not overcomplicate things for a beginner.
+It's designed to be lightweight to simplify things for a beginner.
 This means no npm and no webpack!
-However in the interests of usability it will install nvm and node version 16.*, along with browser-sync.
+However, in the interests of usability it will install nvm and node version 16.*, along with browser-sync.

 ## Setup